sprngr/dotfiles/README.md

 $ chsh -s /usr/local/Cellar/bash/4.3.18/bin/bash $USER
 ```

-Restart your terminal and bam, new bash.
+Restart your terminal and bam, echo `$BASH_VERSION_MAJOR` to verify that it is greater than 3.

+Congrats, you have installed a new `bash`.